 Strange noted that while the spending may seem excessive, that it positions the University to be ready and prepared for the future.

-A minor in social media administration was approved by the board.
-The minor which would be housed in Communication Department will consist of 18 total credit hours in a combination of Mass Communication and Communication Studies Courses.
+The minor will be housed in the Communication Department and consist of 18 total credit hours in a combination of Mass Communication and Communication Studies Courses.

 It is projected that the program will require the hiring of one new full-time faculty member within the first five years.